 You can apply for authorisation for applying the procedure with a customs declaration, in which case you provide the necessary additional information on a message-format declaration, on a SAD form (section 44) or, when necessary, on an attached document.
 As an attached document, you can use for example customs form 658s, or some other document that contains the corresponding information.
 Customs grants authorisation for using the procedure when your goods are released for the temporary admission procedure.

-You can apply for a regular temporary admission authorisation in advance with customs form 1017s.
+You can apply for a standard authorisation for temporary admission in advance with customs form 1017e.

-A regular authorisation is not required for the temporary admission procedure.
+A standard authorisation is not required for the temporary admission procedure.
 In practice, you can always apply for authorisation to use the procedure with a customs declaration.

-You cannot apply for authorisation with a customs declaration when you wish to utilise corresponding goods in your activity, or when you are applying for a “retrospective” authorisation.
+You cannot apply for authorisation with a customs declaration when you wish to use equivalent goods in your activity, or when you are applying for an authorisation with retroactive effect.

 In certain cases, an oral customs declaration can serve as an application for a temporary admission authorisation, for example as concerns a means of transport imported on a trailer.
-An act considered a customs declaration can also serve as an application, for example when you choose the green channel at a customs office.
-However, you should always present customs form 613s when providing an oral customs declaration.
+An act deemed to be a customs declaration can also serve as an application, for example when you choose the green channel at a customs office.
+However, you should always present customs form 613e when providing an oral customs declaration.

 Goods brought in temporarily must be either re-exported or placed under a subsequent customs procedure within the given time limit.

-If goods have not been re-exported or placed under a subsequent customs procedure within the time limit for ending the prescribed procedure or moved to another holder of a procedure, the holder of the authorisation must report this to the supervising customs office.
+If goods have not been re-exported or placed under a subsequent customs procedure within the time limit for ending the prescribed procedure, the holder of the authorisation must report this to the supervising customs office.
 A customs debt is incurred for such goods according to Article 79 of the Union Customs Code.
 Article 85 of the Union Customs Code is to be implemented when the amount of customs debt is determined.

 A customs declaration is not required for temporary admission when goods are imported under an ATA or CPD Carnet.
 An ATA or CPD Carnet serves as a customs clearance document in which Customs makes the necessary entries.
 ATA and CPD Carnets also comprise an acceptable guarantee for import goods.